ohlookitshazy/itsprogramming/src/pages/CSS/2020-03-28-upgrading-blog-layout-example.markdown

 }
 ```

-Now for the blog description, since it shares the same connection with the <code class="language-html"><div class="content"></code> element, as in you can target the blog description and all other paragraphs simply by writing a CSS selector that targets any <code class="language-html"><p></code> elements, that are within the <code class="language-html"><div class="content"></code> element.
+Now for the blog description, since it shares the same connection with the `<div class="content">` element, as in you can target the blog description and all other paragraphs simply by writing a CSS selector that targets any `<p>` elements, that are within the `<div class="content">` element.

 So we'd use something like this: